holochain/tx5/README.md

 Tx5 Holochain WebRTC P2P Communication Ecosystem

 - :warning: This code is new and should not yet be considered secure for production use!
-- :warning: This PROOF OF CONCEPT code is currently using the open TURN relay server generously provided by [https://www.metered.ca/tools/openrelay/](https://www.metered.ca/tools/openrelay/).
-PLEASE DO NOT use this for production purposes.
-Holochain will be introducing automation for running STUN/TURN along side our tx5-signal-srv code.

 [![Project](https://img.shields.io/badge/project-holochain-blue.svg?style=flat-square)](http://holochain.org/)
 [![Forum](https://img.shields.io/badge/chat-forum%2eholochain%2enet-blue.svg?style=flat-square)](https://forum.holochain.org)